Editing and Proof Reading services:

 Liz Bourne our chief editor and Proof manager – explains the importance of good clean text.
 Editing and Proof Reading services checklist

-Should I get my book edited and proofread?
+Should you get book edited and proofread?

 You’ve slaved for months on your manuscript, shown it to your partner, read it to your cat, and now you want to see it in print.
 Is it ready though?